 Why is it important?

-Currently at Report Stage in the House of Lords, peers are scrutinising the provisions of the National Security Bill, including the ways in which new offences relating to foreign power activity and the safety or interests of the UK might impact on the rights guaranteed by Article 10 of the European Convention on Human Rights (ECHR), namely the right to freedom of expression.
+The National Security Bill is currently at its final stages in Parliament, with MPs and peers scrutinising amendments, including the ways in which new offences relating to foreign power activity and the safety or interests of the UK might impact on the rights guaranteed by Article 10 of the European Convention on Human Rights (ECHR), namely the right to freedom of expression.

 The NMA is concerned to ensure that recommendations for law reform to protect national security do not undermine press freedom by potentially capturing legitimate public interest journalism within its provisions.
 The importance of a free and independent press to a democratic society cannot be overstated, facilitating government accountability and the public’s right to know.